 The shares of our common stock, the shares of Series B Convertible Preferred Stock and the Series A Warrants that comprise the Units will automatically separate on the six month anniversary of the date that the Units are originally issued (the "Issuance Date").
-However, the shares of our common stock, the shares of the Series B Convertible Preferred Stock and the Series A Warrants will become separable prior to the expiration of the six-month period if at any time after 30 days from the Issuance Date either (i) the closing price of our common stock on the NASDAQ Capital Market is greater than 200% of the Series A Warrants exercise price for a period of 20 consecutive trading days (the "Trading Separation Trigger"), (ii) all Series A Warrants in a given Unit are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants) (a "Warrant Cash Exercise Trigger") or (iii) the Units are delisted (the "Delisting Trigger") from the Nasdaq Capital Market for any reason (any such event, a "Separation Trigger Event").
-Upon the occurrence of a Separation Trigger Event, the Units will separate: (i) 15 days after the date of the Trading Separation Trigger, (ii) on the date of any Warrant Cash Exercise Trigger (solely with respect to the Units that include the exercised Series A Warrants) or (iii) the date of the Delisting Trigger, as the case may be.
+However, the shares of our common stock, the shares of the Series B Convertible Preferred Stock and the Series A Warrants will become separable prior to the expiration of the six-month period if at any time after 30 days from the Issuance Date either (i) the closing price of our common stock on the NASDAQ Capital Market is greater than 200% of the Series A Warrants exercise price for a period of 20 consecutive trading days (the "Trading Separation Trigger"), (ii) the Series A Warrants are exercised for cash (solely with respect to the Units that include the exercised Series A Warrants) (a "Warrant Cash Exercise Trigger") or (iii) the Units are delisted (the "Delisting Trigger") from the Nasdaq Capital Market for any reason (any such event, a "Separation Trigger Event").
+Upon the occurrence of a Separation Trigger Event, the Units will separate: (i) 15 days after the date of the Trading Separation Trigger, (ii) on the date of any Warrant Cash Exercise Trigger (solely with respect to the Units that include the exercised Series A Warrants Cash Exercise Trigger (solely with respect to the Units that include the exercise of any Warrant Cash Exercise Trigger (solely with respect to the Units that include the exercise A Warrants) or (iii) the date of the Delisting Trigger, as the case may be.
 We refer to the separation of the Units prior to the end of the six-month period after the Issuance Date as an Early Separation.

-The Series B Convertible Preferred Stock will become convertible into common stock on the six month anniversary of the Issuance Date or on the date of an Early Separation.
+The Series B Convertible Preferred Stock will become convertible into common stock on the six month anniversary of the Issuance Date or, in the event of an Early Separation resulting from the Trading Separation Trigger or the Delisting Trigger, the date of such Early Separation.
+The Series B Convertible Preferred Stock shall not become convertible upon separation solely as a result of a Warrant Cash Exercise Trigger.
 In addition, the Series B Preferred Stock will automatically convert into shares of common stock upon the occurrence of a Fundamental Transaction (as defined herein).
-The Series A Warrants are exercisable upon the separation of the Units, provided that all Series A Warrants in a given Unit may be exercised for cash at any time commencing 30 days after the Issuance Date.
+The Series A Warrants are exercisable upon the separation of the Units, provided that the Series A Warrants may be exercised for cash at any time commencing 30 days after the Issuance Date.